amethon/www/_reflections/journal-appendix.md

 ### Bio

-Chief Engineer Gerard is a skilled mechanic and engineer, with a wealth of experience in maintaining and repairing complex machinery.
-He has worked on a variety of vessels, from cargo ships to research vessels, and is known for his ability to troubleshoot and fix problems quickly and efficiently.
-He is a practical and resourceful person, and is always prepared to roll up his sleeves and get his hands dirty when it comes to keeping the vessel running smoothly.
+Chief Engineer Gerard was a skilled mechanic and engineer, with a wealth of experience in maintaining and repairing complex machinery.
+He had worked on a variety of vessels, from cargo ships to research vessels, and was known for his ability to troubleshoot and fix problems quickly and efficiently.
+He was a practical and resourceful person, and was always prepared to roll up his sleeves and get his hands dirty when it came to keeping the vessel running smoothly.

-Gerard is also a natural leader and is skilled in managing and supervising the engineering crew.
-He is known for his fairness and his ability to delegate tasks and responsibilities effectively.
-He is always willing to share his knowledge and expertise with his colleagues, and is highly respected by the other members of the crew.
+Gerard was also a natural leader and was skilled in managing and supervising the engineering crew.
+He was known for his fairness and his ability to delegate tasks and responsibilities effectively.
+He was always willing to share his knowledge and expertise with his colleagues, and was highly respected by the other members of the crew.

-In his free time, Gerard enjoys tinkering with mechanical gadgets and building his own inventions.
-He is an avid DIY enthusiast and can often be found in the ship's workshop, working on a variety of projects.
-He is a curious and creative person, and is always looking for new challenges and ways to improve his skills.
+In his free time, Gerard enjoyed tinkering with mechanical gadgets and building his own inventions.
+He was an avid DIY enthusiast and could often be found in the ship's workshop, working on a variety of projects.
+He was a curious and creative person, and was always looking for new challenges and ways to improve his skills.

-Overall, Chief Engineer Gerard is a valued and respected member of the crew, and is an integral part of the research vessel L'Exploration.
-His expertise and dedication are crucial to the success of the ship's scientific expeditions.
+Overall, Chief Engineer Gerard was a valued and respected member of the crew, and was an integral part of the research vessel L'Exploration.
+His expertise and dedication were crucial to the success of the ship's scientific expeditions.

 ##  Navigator: Francois Moreau
-### Appearance

 Navigator Francois Moreau was a tall and lean man in his mid-30s, with piercing blue eyes and a sharp jawline.
 He had a rugged, sun-kissed appearance, with a deep tan and wind-tousled hair the color of sand.
 His hands were strong and calloused, with long fingers that were skilled at manipulating the various tools and instruments of his trade.